 10. Buy pantry staples in bulk

 Although there are just 2 of us in our house, we buy pantry staples in bulk!
-Because we know how to store the food safely and we eat from our pantry constantly, we do not lose food to it going bag.
+Because we know how to store the food safely and we eat from our pantry constantly, we do not lose food before it goes bad.
 We buy what we like to eat and we eat it!

-I’m actually a HUGE believer in keeping a well-stocked pantry and have organized all of my tips into a handy guide including a printable one-page checklist.
+I’m actually a HUGE believer in keeping a well-stocked pantry and have organized all of my tips into a handy guide including a printable one-page pantry staples checklist AND our weekly meal planning template.
 Definitely check it out!

 11. Ditch the processed, packaged foods

 I’m not talking about frozen vegetables or jars of coconut oil.
 I mean we need to skip the chips, cookies, cakes, snack packs, etc. Even ignoring the preservatives and additives in most of these, they all come wrapped in plastic packaging!
 If you are able to source processed foods in sustainable packaging, that’s great!

 For us, we just don’t buy it.
 Sure, we sometimes get a bag of Tim’s jalapeno chips or we’ll stash a bag of Trader Joe’s orange chicken in the freezer.
 But other than that, we don’t buy bread, crackers, cookies, soda, etc. This helps us eat a little lower carb, reduce our waste, and avoid preservatives, food colorings, and additives.

 I DO recommend keeping something in your freezer for those emergency, I’m-about-to-order-pizza nights!
 One bag of frozen orange chicken isn’t as wasteful as a couple styrofoam boxes, plastic utensils, and plastic-wrapped condiments.

 My FAVORITE chain grocery store is Grocery Outlet!
 It’s a great chain here on the West Coast that sells overstocked grocery items for great prices.